d-c-gray/npdoc-cli/docs/source/auto_examples/plot_e03_docstrings.rst

 Doc Strings
 ===========
-In addition to parsing function signatures, the module assumes that your functions are documenting using numpy style doc strings.
+In addition to parsing function signatures, the module assumes that your functions are documented with doc strings according to  the
+|numpy style guide|_.

 This tutorial goes over how to use the doc-strings to further customize your CLI.

 ..
-GENERATED FROM PYTHON SOURCE LINES 10-13
+GENERATED FROM PYTHON SOURCE LINES 11-14

 .. code-block:: Python